HSV (TV station): Seven News

 A tram in Seven News Melbourne wrap livery outside Melbourne Town Hall.

 Wideshot of Melbourne's news studio, with Peter Mitchell presenting.

-Seven News Melbourne is directed by Chris Salter and presented by Peter Mitchell on weeknights and Mike Amor and Karina Carvalho on weekends from Melbourne Quarter Tower, located at Collins Street, Docklands.
+Seven News Melbourne is directed by Chris Salter and presented by Peter Mitchell from Monday to Thursday and Mike Amor and Karina Carvalho from Friday to Sunday from Melbourne Quarter Tower, located at Collins Street, Docklands.
 Sport is presented by Rebecca Maddern on weeknights and Theo Doropoulos on weekends.
 Weather is presented by certified meteorologist Jane Bunn on weeknights and Tyra Stowers on weekends.

 Peter Mitchell previously held the role of weekend presenter for then-titled Seven Nightly News between 1987 and 2000 when he replaced the short-lived presenting duo of David Johnston and Anne Fulwood.
 Jennifer Keyte was appointed as main weeknight presenter in 1990, becoming Australia's first solo female primetime commercial news presenter.
 In a network reshuffle in 1996, Keyte terminated her employment after the Seven Network attempted to pair her with David Johnston, who went on to present solo for three years.
 She returned in 2003, assuming the role as weekend presenter, succeeding Jennifer Adams.

 In May 2018, Network Ten announced that Keyte would leave Seven Network to present Ten Eyewitness News Melbourne replacing Stephen Quartermain.
 In August 2018, it was announced that Mike Amor would move back to Australia after 17 years as United States Bureau Chief to replace Keyte as weekend presenter.

 Following decades of trailing Nine News Melbourne, 10 News First Melbourne (previously Ten Eyewitness News, Ten News at Five, Ten Evening News and Ten News: First at Five) and ABC News Victoria in the ratings, Seven News Melbourne won the ratings battle from February 2005.
 As of 2007, Seven News held the number one position.
 This was followed by a series of advertisements and promos which touted Seven News Melbourne as Melbourne's New #1 and Nine altering their promotions to simply say Melbourne's Best News – a throwback to the 1980s when National Nine News Melbourne was beaten in the ratings by ATV-10's Ten Eyewitness News.
 But, it was replaced in 2009 when Nine News returned to win the Melbourne news ratings battle.